ChicagoGupta/chicago/flhnjc.md

 Feb 25th-26th Greensboro, North Carolina (where the DA works) for Fred Cox Jr. Connect with PRESSURE for more info.

+March 2022 (TBD) St Paul Minnesota for verdict day in Federal trial against the three MPD officers who assisted Derek Chauvin in murdering George Floyd on May 25, 2020.

 May 2022 (TBD) Mississippi car caravan being organized for La'Mello Parker.
 Contact Mississippi Black Lives Matter for more info.

 June 18th Washington D.C. for the Poor People's Campaign